vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 	}
 ```

 We are hardcoding the entry point to "main".
 Remember from the last article that the entry point for the shaders was the `main()` function.
-This allows us to control it, but main() is fairly standard so lets just keep it like that.
+This allows us to control it, but main() is fairly standard so let's just keep it like that.

 ### Vertex Input State
 `VkPipelineVertexInputStateCreateInfo` contains the information for vertex buffers and vertex formats.
 This is equivalent to the VAO configuration on opengl, but at the time we are not using it, so we will initialize it with an empty state.
 On the next tutorial chapter we will learn how to set this one up correctly.